 Koala heart rate

 The resting heart rate of a Koala is anywhere between 70-140 beats per minute (it will depend on a range of factors, including the age of the Koala).
-It can be difficult to measure a resting heart rate for a Koala as they have a sinus arrhythmia which means that their heart rate and their breathing get out of sync.
-This can cause fluctuations in the heart rate which aren't a reflection of the actual heart rate - resting or active.
+It can be difficult to measure a resting heart rate for a Koala as they have a 'sinus arrhythmia' which means that their heart rate and breathing get out of sync.
+This can cause fluctuations in the heart rate which aren't a reflection of the actual heart rate--resting or active.

-Koalas are the only other animal, like humans, that have individual fingerprints.
-A scientific study compared human and Koala fingerprints.
-Koala fingerprints are easily distinguishable from human ones but there are some similarities with human fingerprints.
-It was noted that each Koala has a different fingerprint from other Koalas, as in humans.
-More information on Koala fingerprints can be found here: http://naturalscience.com/ns/articles/01-04/ns_hll.html
+Koalas are the only other animal that have individual fingerprints like humans.
+A scientific study compared human and Koala fingerprints, finding that the Koalas' are easily distinguishable from humans', but there are some similarities.
+It was noted that each Koala has a different fingerprint from other Koalas.

 Koala rib cage

-It’s a somewhat common misconception that Koalas don’t have a rib cage and that this is why they don’t like to be picked up.
-They do have a rib cage to protect their internal organs, of course.
-However, while most mammals, including marsupials and primates like us, have 13 thoracic vertebrae and therefore 13 pairs of ribs (although in many animals the 13th vertebra doesn't have much more than a bump for a rib) Koalas have only 11 pairs, the least of any recorded marsupial species.
+It’s a misconception that Koalas don’t have a rib cage and that is why they don’t like to be picked up.
+Of course, they do have a rib cage to protect their internal organs.
+However, while most mammals--including marsupials and primates like us--have 13 thoracic vertebrae and therefore 13 pairs of ribs, Koalas have only 11 pairs; the least of any recorded marsupial species.
 They have a curved spine and a cartilaginous pad over the end of the spine which may make it more comfortable to sit on branches and in tree forks.
 Koalas are sensitive around their abdominal area and need something to grip onto when being picked up.
 A Koala should not be picked up under its arms like a toddler because it’s accustomed to gripping onto branches with its front paws, and it will feel uncomfortable and vulnerable.